학술논문

 Abstract

 The development of quantum acoustics has enabled the cooling of mechanical objects to their quantum ground state, generation of mechanical Fock-states, and Schrodinger cat states.
-Such demonstrations have made mechanical resonators attractive candidates for quantum information processing, metrology, and tests of quantum gravity theories.
+Such demonstrations have made mechanical resonators attractive candidates for quantum information processing, metrology, and macroscopic tests of quantum mechanics.
 Here, we experimentally demonstrate a direct quantum-acoustic equivalent of a single-atom laser.
 A single superconducting qubit coupled to a high-overtone bulk acoustic resonator is used to drive the onset of phonon lasing.
 We observe the absence of a sharp lower lasing threshold and characteristic upper lasing threshold, unique predictions of single-atom lasing.
-Lasing of an object with an unprecedented 25 ug mass represents a new regime of laser physics and provides a foundation for integrating phonon lasers with on-chip devices.
+Lasing of an object with a 25 ug mass represents a new regime of laser physics.
+It provides a possible tool for generating large amplitude coherent states in circuit quantum acoustodynamics, which is important for fundamental and quantum information applications.